 Sam Hockey was a convict, born in 1811, so almost twice her age at this point in time, transported to Van Diemen’s Land on Sir Charles Forbes, arriving Hobart 26 July 1830.
 Sam’s story can be found here.

-On 17 December 1842 a daughter was born to Samuel and Bridget. they were living at Black Forest, which is just south of Evandale, in Tasmania.
+In 1840, we believe a child, Isabella, was born, although she does not appear to have been registered.
+On 17 December 1842 another daughter was born to Samuel and Bridget.
+They were living at Black Forest, which is just south of Evandale, in Tasmania.
+This baby was registered as Ann Hockey.

 m James Gladwin Clover 1850